kube-rs/controller-rs/README.md

 kubectl delete foo qux
 ```

-and watch that the reflector picks up on in:
+and verify that the app handles the event:

 ```
 [2019-04-28T22:03:08Z INFO  controller::state] Deleted Foo: qux